jclry1/An-Gairdin---MS1/README.md

 ##### Gallery
 The gallery is based on content on [W3Schools](https://www.w3schools.com/howto/howto_css_image_grid_responsive.asp) and has additional styling to maintain the look and feel of this site - padding, background colour.

+#### General
+The Code Institute Slack channels have beena great resource in general, even if not pointed to for a specific problem above.

 ## Acknowledgements
 For initial general guidance on the development of the MS-1 project and the README, the following pages were very helpful:
 * [Jim Lynx](https://github.com/JimLynx/CI-MS1-Explore-Ireland)
 * [A Greaves](https://github.com/AJGreaves/portrait-artist)
 * [ByIlsa](https://github.com/byIlsa/Aloy-from-outcast-to-heroine)

+My course mentor, Antonio Rodriguez also gave valuable advice in a short time, despite my late introduction.

 ## Disclaimer
 The content of this website is for educational purposes only.